Japan declares emergency for Tokyo area as cases spike

 Trade has stagnated, although hopes are high for a gradual recovery.
 Some parts of Asia have not been as affected by the coronavirus as the U.S. and Europe.

-Still, the restaurant and hotel sectors would be slammed, and government assistance is needed, said Maruyama.
+Still, the restaurant and hotel sectors will be slammed, and government assistance is needed, Maruyama said.

 Shingo Sakai, who runs La Rochelle French cuisine restaurants in Tokyo, said fine dining takes more than two hours, and his customers usually don’t get out of the office until after 6 p.m.